DanMGocan/aoe2api-test/README.md

 * download all DB option
 * a download parameters so you can download JSON files
 * validate requests for civ, units, tech and buildings
+* helper function to create individual objects from JSON

 Sources of information: